opencog/docker/README.md

 ===========

 Dockerfiles for demoing and working with various different robot heads and bodies, mostly those from Hanson Robotics.
-Many of the heads are modeled with blender, and so can be usefully worked with and controlled even without a physical robot.
+Several of the heads are modeled with blender, and so can be usefully worked with and controlled even without a physical robot.